codatio/codat-docs/docs/accounting-api/guides/bill-pay/use-bill-pay-demo-app.md

 - Check that your payment was reconciled as expected in your QuickBooks Online sandbox company
 - Review the push history in the Codat Portal

-Look out for the blue expandable boxes that highlight the underlying API requests the app makes to the Codat API.
-They also highlight additional requests your own solution could make to provide richer functionality.
+To understand the underlying API requests that the app makes to Codat, review the "API Request" sections on this page.
+These sections also highlight additional requests your own solution could make to provide richer functionality.

 ### Authorize access to accounting data in QuickBooks